 How can I keep track of my child's vaccinations?

 You can request an immunization tracking card from your child's doctor or your state health department.
 Bring the card with you to all of your child's doctor visits.
 Ask your child's doctor or nurse to record the vaccine given, date and dosage on the card.
-You might also note on the card which doctor's office provided the vaccine, in case you need official records down the road.
+You might also note on the card which doctor's office provided the vaccine, in case you need official records later on.

 What if my child misses a vaccine?